rfspringer/laborlab-network-analysis/README.txt

 ### **Network Utils**
 Contains tools for network-based Gini calculations and sorting.
+- `gini_from_netx.py` contains a class to calculate Gini component coefficients from networkX graphs.
+The Gini can be calculated either from a separated income and domination network or a single network with both attributes, with flexibly defined domination rules and attributes.
 - `gini_calculation_from_network.py` defines functions to calculate Gini coefficients for different subsets of node pairs in directed graphs based on wealth and income attributes.
+This contains a lot of functions from previous work calcualting the gini out of sets of directed edges rather than out of the whole graph, and is now generally less useful than gini_from_netx.py
 - `network_sort.py` processes and sorts directed graphs by collapsing strongly connected components into supernodes, then sorting supernodes and their nodes by topological order and net flow.

 ### **Results**